Review by Elizabeth Ann Foster. Contributor Victoria L. Dammer

 Saturday, March 26, 11 am – 11 pm

 This day-long immersive event is full of surprises and will delight everyone from the dedicated bibliophile to the à la carte arts lover.
 The entire day is free and open to the public, so make it your own—stay as long (or short) as you’d like, come in person or via live stream, and be part of the celebration!

 Wall to Wall Selected Shorts, a monumental celebration of short fiction, March 26 in Symphony Space’s Peter Jay Sharp theater in New York City (2537 Broadway at 95th Street).
-For this free event, beginning at 11 am and running until 11 pm.
+This free event begins at 11 am and runs until 11 pm.

 World premiere stories performed at Wall to Wall Selected Shorts were commissioned by Symphony Space.
 They can be found in the collection Small Odysseys: Selected Shorts Presents 35 New Stories, edited by Hannah Tinti, with a foreword by Neil Gaiman, and published by Algonquin Books in March of 2022.

 Wall to Wall Selected Shorts at Symphony Space is made possible by support from the Isaiah Sheffer Fund for New Initiatives.